X

 traditional-entry

-Above: The front door was replaced during the remodel with a 2/3 light door, to allow natural light to illuminate the long hallway.
+Above: During the remodel, the front door was replaced with a 2/3-light door, which allows natural light to illuminate the long hallway.

 traditional-patio